Press enter to search, esc to close

-The National Security and Investment Act 2021 (the Act) is a new UK law which creates a new screening regime for transactions which might raise national security concerns in the UK.
+The National Security and Investment Act 2021 (the Act) is a UK law which creates a new screening regime for transactions which might raise national security concerns in the UK.

 The Act is currently the subject of much ongoing consultation with, and scrutiny by, various industries and organisations because of its far-reaching scope.